-- "arbitrary_metadata" : Does this format allow metadata with arbitrary names and types? - "exif" : Can this format store Exif camera data? - "iptc" : Can this format store IPTC data? - "procedural" : Can this format create images without reading from a disk file? - "ioproxy": Does this format reader support reading from an IOProxy?
+- "arbitrary_metadata" : Does this format allow metadata with arbitrary names and types? - "exif" : Can this format store Exif camera data? - "ioproxy": Does this format reader support reading from an IOProxy? - "iptc" : Can this format store IPTC data? - "procedural" : Can this format create images without reading from a disk file? - "thumbnail": Does this format reader support retrieving a reduced resolution copy of the image via the thumbnail() method?

 This list of queries may be extended in future releases.
-Since this can be done simply by recognizing new query strings, and does not require any new API entry points, addition of support for new queries does not break ''link compatibility" with previously-compiled plugins.
+Since this can be done simply by recognizing new query strings, and does not require any new API entry points, addition of support for new queries does not break ''link compatibility'' with previously-compiled plugins.